-When you complete this course with a B or better, you'll earn 3.0 UW-Oshkosh Transcripted Credits (Communications 111 - Fundamentals of Speech Communication).
+Note: When you complete this course, you'll earn 3.0 CAPP (Cooperative Academic Partnership Program) UW Oshkosh Transcripted Credits (Communications 111 - Fundamentals of Speech Communication)

 Course: ENG09 English 214 American Literature Credit: 0.5 Grade Level: 12

 Required Course Fee: If taken course for UW Oshkosh credits there could be a fee for this class.
 Fees have ranged from \$90/credit to \$134/credit.
 Fees have not been set for the next school year.